DBCDK/solr-performance-test/README.md

 name: `solr-performance-test-replayer.jar`

 This takes a file generated from solr-performance-test-recorder.jar and replays it against a Solr instance.
-The queries sendt with the actual execution time is recorded as json in a file.
+The queries sent with the actual execution time is recorded as json in a file.